-ZonMw GRANT FOR ONE-YEAR INQUIRY INTO COMPLETED LIFE IN RELATIVELY HEALTHY PEOPLE
+ZonMw GRANT FOR ONE-YEAR INQUIRY INTO OLDER PEOPLE WITH A DEATH WISH WITHOUT BEING SEVERELY ILL

 In January 2019, we have been awarded a ZonMw-grant to conduct a one-year inquiry into completed life, commissioned by the Dutch government.
 In this mixed-method project, with a team of medical and humanities researchers, we will build on my former work and empirically investigate the prevalence, characteristics and motives of Dutch older people with a death wish.